Divorce Lawyer In Kent And Sussex County, Delaware

 Delaware is an equitable distribution state.
-“Equitable” means fair, which could mean a fifty-fifty, sixty-forty or seventy-thirty division of marital property.
+“Equitable” means fair, which could mean fifty-fifty, sixty-forty or seventy-thirty division of marital property.
 The court will look at the earnings and earnings potential of both you and your spouse.
 The better off you expect to be in the future, the less you’ll receive now.

 If one side is financially dependent on the other, Delaware courts may order spousal support (also known as alimony).
 It is not as common as people think.
 The supporting spouse has to be able to afford the payments.
 You must also prove that the receiving spouse is financially dependent.

 In Delaware, you must live separated for six months before you can file for a divorce.
 Your separation date is the date you stop living together as husband and wife.
 You can live in the same house and still live separated, so long as you do not live as husband and wife.
 As your lawyer, Mr. Gay can help you resolve the issues of your separation and divorce.

 If you think divorce is in your future, Tom Gay will meet with you in person to discuss your case.
-To schedule an appointment in the Georgetown or Dover office, please call 302-855-9300 or fill out the contact form on this site.
+To schedule an appointment in Georgetown, please call 302-855-9300 or fill out the contact form on this site.